XTX33/Tillerstead-main/scripts/COPILOT.md

 # COPILOT.md
 **Tillerstead LLC — Engineering, Craft, and Judgment**

-## Purpose of This File
+## Purpose

-This repository powers **Tillerstead.com**, the public site of **Tillerstead LLC**, a New Jersey–based construction and renovation company.
+This repository powers **Tillerstead.com**, the public site of **Tillerstead LLC**, a licensed New Jersey home improvement contractor specializing in tile, bath, and interior renovation.
+All content and code must comply with TCNA 2024 standards, NJ HIC regulations, and accessibility requirements as defined in `/.ai/DOMAIN.md` and `_data/compliance.yml`.

-This file establishes **permanent instructions** for GitHub Copilot (and any AI-assisted contributor) to ensure that all changes:
+This file establishes **permanent instructions** for GitHub Copilot and AI-assisted contributors to ensure every change:

-- Preserve build stability
+- Preserves build stability and technical integrity
-- Respect New Jersey legal and code compliance
+- Meets or exceeds New Jersey legal, code, and accessibility compliance
-- Reflect professional construction judgment
+- Demonstrates professional construction judgment and TCNA best practices
-- Avoid marketing fluff and technical shortcuts
+- Avoids marketing fluff, technical shortcuts, and unsupported claims
-- Are reviewable, auditable, and durable over time
+- Remains reviewable, auditable, and durable over time

 This is a **production site**.
-Copilot must behave like a senior engineer working on live infrastructure.
+Copilot must operate as a senior engineer, prioritizing correctness, compliance, and defensibility.

 ---

-## Core Brand Truth (Non-Negotiable)
+## Core Brand Truth

 Tillerstead is **not selling tile**.

-Tillerstead is selling:
+Tillerstead delivers:

-- Judgment under imperfect conditions
+- Judgment under real-world conditions
-- Layout decisions that avoid callbacks
+- Layout decisions that prevent callbacks and failures
-- Respect for structure, water, and longevity
+- Respect for structure, waterproofing, and longevity
-- A contractor who thinks *before* installing
+- A contractor who plans before installing

-All content, structure, and messaging must align with this truth.
+All content, structure, and messaging must reinforce planning, durability, and accountability.

-If a change does not reinforce planning, durability, and accountability, it does not belong here.
+If a change does not support these principles, it does not belong here.
+(Ref: `/.ai/STYLE.md`, `/.ai/DOMAIN.md`)

 ---

-## Absolute Priority Order
+## Priority Order

-Copilot must always follow this order of operations:
+Copilot must always follow this order:

-1. Build integrity
+1. Build integrity and technical correctness
-2. Routing and data correctness
+2. Routing and data accuracy
-3. Compliance and accuracy
+3. Legal, code, and accessibility compliance
-4. Clarity of intent
+4. Clarity of intent and documentation
 5. Only then: aesthetics or messaging

 Never invert this order.
+(Ref: `/.ai/OUTPUT_RULES.md`)

 ---

-## Jekyll & GitHub Pages Rules (Strict)
+## Jekyll & GitHub Pages Rules

 This site is deployed via **GitHub Pages** using **Jekyll**.

 Copilot must:

 ### Always
-- Validate YAML front matter on every file touched
+- Validate YAML front matter on every file
 - Preserve correct `layout`, `permalink`, and collection usage
 - Ensure all referenced layouts and includes exist
 - Maintain GitHub Pages compatibility
-- Keep commits small and reviewable
+- Keep commits atomic and reviewable

 ### Never
 - Invent files, routes, or collections
 - Add unsupported plugins
-- Change `_config.yml` casually
+- Change `_config.yml` without explicit instruction
-- Introduce JavaScript or CSS dependencies without necessity
+- Introduce JS or CSS dependencies unless required for compliance or accessibility
-- Break existing URLs without explicit instruction
+- Break existing URLs or permalinks
 - Mask errors instead of fixing root causes

 If a build error exists, **fix the error first** before touching content.
+(Ref: `/.ai/OUTPUT_RULES.md`)

 ---

 ## Front Matter Discipline

-Every page must contain valid front matter unless it is a pure include.
+Every page must contain valid YAML front matter unless it is a pure include.

-Copilot must actively look for and correct:
+Copilot must actively correct:
 - Missing or unclosed `---`
 - Invalid YAML (tabs, smart quotes, stray colons)
 - Duplicate permalinks
 - Illegal characters in titles
-- Layouts that do not exist
+- Nonexistent layouts

 If ambiguity exists, **pause and surface the issue** rather than guessing.
+(Ref: `/.ai/OUTPUT_RULES.md`)

 ---

 ## Content Philosophy

 ### Tone
-- Calm
-- Professional
-- Trade-credible
-- Plainspoken
+- Calm, professional, and trade-credible
+- Plainspoken, technical, and specific
-- No hype
+- No hype or exaggeration

 ### Avoid
-- Buzzwords
-- Exaggerated guarantees
+- Buzzwords, vague claims, or exaggerated guarantees
-- “Luxury” filler language
+- “Luxury” filler language or sales pressure
-- Sales pressure
-- Vague claims

 ### Favor
-- Process over promise
-- Judgment over speed
-- Explanation over persuasion
-- Documentation over adjectives
+- Process, standards, and documentation
+- Judgment, planning, and technical explanation
+- TCNA/NJ HIC terminology and compliance references

 ---

 ## Homepage Messaging Anchor

-When editing or regenerating homepage content, anchor to:
+When editing homepage content, anchor to:

 **Headline**
 Built to Last.
 Installed with Judgment.